markdown-party/markdown-party/README.md

+> :books: Looking for the weekly reports ?
+[You can find them here](WeeklyReports) :books:

 # Markdown Party

 Welcome to the **Markdown Party** GitHub repository ! **Markdown Party** is the title of the product I'm developing for my Bachelor Thesis at HEIG-VD; it's a web-based collaborative editor available [online](https://markdown.party).